-Last weekend Freya and I decided it was time to visit SpiceBox in Walthamstow.
-Although they're a relatively new restaurant, having just opened their doors in January of this year, they're already a well-established name in London's vegan food scene.
-We've been enjoying their authentic Indian food at street markets across the capital for the past few years.
-So when we saw their announcement earlier this year that they'd opened up a permanent kitchen, we were very excited!
+Last weekend Freya and I decided it was time to visit vegan restaurant SpiceBox in Walthamstow, London.
+Although they’re a relatively new restaurant, having just opened their doors in January of this year, they’re already a well-established name in London’s vegan food scene.
+We’ve been enjoying their authentic Indian food at street markets across the capital for the past few years.
+So when we saw their announcement earlier this year that they’d opened up a permanent kitchen, we were very excited!

 Freya and I have been lucky enough to have visited India a few years ago.
 Since our visit, proper authentic Indian food has well and truly established itself as one of my favourite cuisines!
 Everything about SpiceBox reminded me of why I love it so much.
 The food was absolutely spot on!
 The balancing of the aromatic herbs and spices with the sweet and savoury flavours was all totally delicious.
 On top of that, the interior is alive with colour, which really reflects the essence of India, it’s food, and its people.
 The walls are painted with bold oranges, yellows and pinks, and above the dining area, there’s a large glass roof which makes the whole space feel open and spacious.

 We arrived on a Saturday morning at around 10.30am to try out their brunch menu, and started as we always do, by ordering some drinks.
 I opted for my usual black coffee (£2.50), which was an organic roast that’s drip filtered to make a deliciously smooth brew.
 Freya got herself a masala chai (£2.75), a traditional Indian tea with aromatic flavours, which really complimented the food.
 Both drinks were well made and very enjoyable.